 Between 85 percent and 90 percent of ovarian cancers are classified as epithelial, making this the most common type.
 Cancers that form in the fallopian tube (tubes that carry eggs from the ovary to the uterus) and in the peritoneum (the tissue that lines the inside of the abdomen) also fall under this category.
 They often act similarly to epithelial ovarian cancer and may be treated the same way.

-A woman’s risk of these types of cancer becomes higher as she gets older.
-Half of all cases of ovarian cancer are in women over 63 years old.
+The risk of these types of cancer becomes higher with age.
+Half of all cases of ovarian cancer are in people over 63 years old.

 There are four main categories of epithelial ovarian cancer based on what the cells look like under a microscope: serous, mucinous, clear cell, and endometrioid.

 High-grade serous carcinoma (HGSC) is the most common subtype of epithelial ovarian cancer, making up about 70 percent of all ovarian cancer diagnoses.
-The higher a woman’s number of ovulations (when an ovary releases an egg), the higher her chances of developing HGSC.
+The higher a person’s number of ovulations (when an ovary releases an egg), the higher their chances of developing HGSC.
 Having a first period at a younger age or starting menopause later are both considered risk factors for this disease.
-On the other hand, pregnancy, breastfeeding, and hormonal birth control all stop ovulation and therefore lower a woman’s chances of developing HGSC.
+On the other hand, pregnancy, breastfeeding, and hormonal birth control all stop ovulation and therefore lower the chances of developing HGSC.

 HGSC is often not detected until the tumors have grown to more advanced stages and have spread to other locations in the body, causing symptoms like bloating, nausea, and breathing problems.
 People with HGSC usually need to have surgery and undergo chemotherapy.